-- 26 You may wash the baskets, lids, and bowls in a dishwasher. - 27 If you use a dishwasher, the harsh environment inside the dishwasher will affect the surface finishes.
+- 26 You may wash the basket lid, and bowl in a dishwasher. - 27 If you use a dishwasher, the harsh environment inside the dishwasher will affect the surface finishes.
 The damage should be cosmetic only, and should not affect the operation of the fryer.